-The Master of Pastoral Studies: Muslim Studies (MPS) is a twenty-credit program that allows students to specialize in one of the following areas: Muslim Studies: Social Service or Muslim Studies: Spiritual Care.
+The Master of Pastoral Studies: Muslim Studies (MPS) is a twenty-credit program that allows students to specialize in one of the following areas: Social Service or Spiritual Care.
 Information about non-Muslim streams is available here.
 Many courses in this program are specifically for Muslim Studies, but all courses are open to all students in all degree programs.
 While some courses will emphasize one religious perspective or another, all courses endeavour to respect diverse religious perspectives.

-The MPS program consists of a total of 20 credits and may be completed purely on a part-time basis and over a period of up to eight years.
+The MPS program may be completed purely on a part-time basis and over a period of up to eight years.

 The Muslim Studies: Spiritual Care stream is a professional master's programs that prepares graduates to be certified with the Canadian Association for Spiritual Care as persons who provide pastoral counselling and/or spiritual care (public chaplaincy) in hospitals, educational institutions, prisons, congregations and the armed forces.